 Article IV.
 HORSE CARE

 Section 1.
-Each day boarders must make arrangements to muck out stalls and refill water buckets.
-AM and PM grain must be left on the appropriate shelf in the feed room.
-Morning and evening feeders are provided.
+Each day barn members are required to muck out their stall and refill water buckets and/or throw PM hay.
+AM and PM grain must be made up and left on the appropriate shelf in the feed room.
+AM feedings are done by the Executive Committee.
+All other feedings are covered by horse watch.

 Section 2.
-Boarders are responsible for the proper exercising of their horses, as appropriate to the horse's health and barn safety.
+Barn members are responsible for the proper exercising of their horses, as appropriate to the horse's health and barn safety.

 Section 3.
-Boarders must follow the vet schedule as stated in the UVM Horse Barn Boarding Contract and are responsible for their own farrier care.
+Barn members must follow the vet schedule as stated in the UVM Horse Barn Boarding Contract and are responsible for their own farrier care, however the Executive Committee schedules regular farrier visits.

 Article V. HORSE SAFETY

 Section 1.
-No nylon halters are to be worn in the stalls or in the pastures.
-Nylon halters with a leather safety strap are acceptable for turn out.
+All horses must have a leather halter or a nylon halter with a leather or Velcro safety strap.

 Section 2.
-No more than four horses are allowed in the upper and lower paddocks at any time.
-If there is a horse out there must be a person responsible for that horse on the grounds of the UVM Farm.
+No more than four horses are allowed in pastures1-7 and 10-12.
+No more than three horses are allowed in pasture 8 and no more than one horse in 9a-d..
+If there are horses turned out, there must be a person responsible for them on the grounds of the UVM Farm.

 Section 3.
 There must be no more than four sets of cross ties in each aisle (total 8).
 No horse may be left unattended while on the cross ties.
 There will be no ground tying or training in the aisle.

 Section 4.
-No more than eight horses may be worked at the same time in either of the riding rings with the exception of UVM Drill Team practices.
+No more than six horses may be worked at the same time in the indoor arena and no more than eight horses may be worked at the same time in the outdoor.
+With the exception of clinics, shows, and demonstrations.
+UVM classes are entitled to full use of the ring.

 Section 5.
 No horse may be turned out loose in the outdoor arena.
-No horse may be turned out in the indoor arena without an attendant in the ring with the horse at all times.
+No horse may be turned out in the indoor arena without an attendant in the barn at all times.

 Article VI.
 BOARDER SAFETY

 Section 1.
-All boarders must fill out an emergency contact sheet upon arrival to the UVM Horse Barn to put in their personal folder.
+All barn members must fill out an emergency contact sheet upon arrival to the UVM Horse Barn to put in their personal folder.

 Section 2.
-All boarders must write down their class schedule which includes times, building and room numbers to put into their personal folder.
+All barn members must print out their class schedule which includes times, building and room numbers to put into their personal folder by the first coop meeting.
+Members are responsible for alerting the executive committee if there are any changes.

 Section 3.
-In the event of an accident and/or incident involving horse(s) at the UVM Farm, an accident or incident report must be filled out.
+In the event of an accident and/or incident involving horse(s) at the UVM Farm, an accident or incident report must be filled out and a member of the Executive Committee must be notified.

 Article VII.
 RIDER SAFETY

 Section 1.
-All riders are required to wear an ASTM/SEI approved hard hat with a harness and a chin strap when mounted.
+All riders are required to wear an ASTM/SEI approved helmet with a harness or chin strap fastened when mounted.

 Section 2.
-All riders must sign a release form before mounting.
+All barn members and guests must sign a release form before interacting with any of the horses.
+Release forms are located on the wall of the office.

 Section 3.
-When working in the outdoor ring, the gate must be closed at all times.
-When working in the indoor ring, all exits must be secured at all times.
+When working in the indoor or outdoor arenas, all exits must be closed at all times.

 Section 4.
 Boarders may bring in their own trainer(s) for lessons.
-Outside trainers must show proof of insurance before teaching in the UVM facilities.
+Outside trainers must show proof of instructor’s insurance before teaching in the UVM facilities.

 Section 5.
 Boarders may only give lessons to persons affiliated with UVM.
-All lessons must be approved by UVM Horse Barn executive committee in advance of their occurrence.
-Lessons must be entered on arena use calendar.
+All lessons must be approved by UVM Horse Barn Executive Committee in advance of their occurrence.
+Lessons must be entered on arena use calendar and/or the horse watch book.
 All UVM classes, events and scheduled use of the arena take precedence over lesson giving or taking.